 - The number of people executed for drug offences, in flagrant violation of international law, rose by 213% between 2019 and 2022.

 - Fuelled by punitive drug laws, the number of people incarcerated worldwide rose from 10.74 million to 11.5 million between 2018 and 2023 – with more than 2 million imprisoned for drug offences.

-- Globally, only 1 in 8 people living with drug dependence have access to treatment, while the availability of life-saving harm reduction services is severely restricted.
+- Globally, only one in five people with drug dependence have access to treatment.

 - The shocking disparity in access to controlled medicines continues, with over 82% of the global population having access to less than 17% of the world’s morphine.